gregmedd/homebridge-udp-multiswitch-generic/README.md

-# homebridge-udp-multiswitch-generic
+# homebridge-udp-switch-generic

 Simple UDP switches for Homebridge.

-Allows for virtual switches to be created in Homebridge that, when activated, send UDP packets to a specified destination.
-The payload of the UDP packet is defined as a string, and sent exactly as specified.
+Allows for virtual on/off switches to be created in Homebridge that, when activated, send UDP datagrams to a specified destination.
+The payload of the UDP datagram can be defined in the configuration each state of the switch.

-Two switch types are supported: "Switch" (on/off) and "Multiswitch" (selectable named states).

-*Forked from [homebridge-udp-multiswitch][original-hb-udp]*
+*Forked from [homebridge-udp-multiswitch][original-hb-udp], which appears to have been abandoned.*

 ### Changes from `homebridge-udp-multiswitch`

-The original `homebridge-udp-multiswitch` plugin appears to have been abandoned.
-It contains several undocumented behaviors that did not work in my application, such as sending a generic "broadcast" payload before the real payload requiring all payloads to be hex encoded.

-More supported payload encodings have been added, and the default is now plain text.
-The initial "broadcast" payload is no longer sent.

-I needed more control to send commands to a Brightsign player, so this fork was created.
+1. A fixed "broadcast" payload is no longer sent out before the switch payload
+2. The "Multiswitch" has been removed to simplify the code
+3. Payloads are no longer *required* to be hex encoded in the plugin configuration

-## Switch Services
+## Example Configuration

-### Switch (standard on/off)

 Represents a standard on/off switch.
 This could be used for things like lights, TVs and projectors, fans, etc.

 ```
 {
-        "accessory": "UdpMultiswitch",
+        "accessory": "UdpSwitch",
-        "switch_type": "Switch",
         "name": "My Projector",
         "host": "my-projector.local",
         "port": 5000,